Summary and Setup

 Start Spyder

-We teach this lesson using Python in Spyder (Scientific Python Development Environment), a free integrated development environment (IDE) included with Anaconda.
-Editing, interactive testing, debugging, and introspection tools are all included in Spyder.
+We teach this lesson using Python in Spyder (Scientific Python Development Environment), a free integrated development environment (IDE) and offers code development, interactive testing, debugging, and introspection tools.

 To start Spyder, type the command spyder, making sure you are still in the workshop environment: